-You must complete a Housing Application Form, you can request to be sent a form in the post or you can collect one of partner organisation outlets or you can download an application from the webpage: Apply to Housing Register.
+You must complete a Housing Application Form, you can request to be sent a form in the post or you can collect one of partner organisation outlets or you can download an application from the webpage: Applying to DKO.

 Are you fed up leaving your car parked on the road, vulnerable to theft, damage and the elements?
 Durham Key Options may have the solution you're looking for.
 Contact your local DKO partner here.

 You will receive a letter confirming that you have been accepted onto the Housing Register.
 This will tell you the band you have been placed in, and the date your application has been registered from.

 There are some people who are not eligible to be included on the Housing Register.
 These are: